Writing

 Shipping is becoming a design material

-A shipped thing teaches you differently than a deck.
+A shipped thing teaches you differently than a static artifact.
 Even a small working prototype changes the conversation because it forces reality into the room.
 The copy either holds up or it does not.
 The data either arrives or it does not.
 The interaction either reduces cognitive load or creates a new little tax.
 The team can see it, use it, dislike it, improve it.

 What I want from design now